sixpearls/POEMs/POEM_052.md

 ## Motivation

-Define an OpenMDAO component, including all I/O with metadata, the compute method, and potentially derivatives using a purely function based syntax.
-Why?
+Define an OpenMDAO component where numerical methods (e.g., `compute`) is provided by a standard function with arguments and return by value and necessary data is provided with distinct OpenMDAO middleware code as "DRY"-ly as possible, Why?
 - Make it easier/reduce boiler plate for defining a component
-    - generate an XDSM for design reviews and facilitate regression-based spec testing
+    - Facilitate rapid prototyping of components to enable workflows like treating automaticaly generated XDSM as a documentation, design review, and regression tool.
     - faster to starting point for OpenMDAO-specific configuration
-    - iterative OpenMDAO-specific configuration
+    - iteratively add OpenMDAO-specific configuration (metadata) as model development progresses
-- Define relevant functions (compute, apply_nonlinear, compute_partials) using standard python `def` syntax
+- Define relevant functions (compute, apply_nonlinear, compute_partials) using standard python arguments and return by values.
-    - original function(s) are still accessible and callable
+    - original function(s) are still accessible and callable, enabling full development (possibly including testing, validation, etc) of engineering code independent of OM.
+This also facilitates code organization options.
+    - reduces boiler plate of unpacking inputs
+    - facilitate using other libraries like JAX for algorithmic differentiation.

 We should support multiple workflows this way.